 Awards of $500 are available for each proposal accepted.
 The financial grant is meant to offer a small incentive to faculty for the time needed to locate and evaluate resources, create and modify course assignments, and in general, adjust the curriculum for the course.
 Each applicant must be the instructor of record and the courses must be for enrolled students at the undergraduate or graduate level.

-If you are unable to attend, we’d be happy to meet one on one or answer any questions via e-mail.
-Please contact ACMI coordinator Rachel Fleming at email@example.com or x4502.
+If you were unable to attend, we’d be happy to meet one on one or answer any questions via e-mail.
+Please contact ACMI coordinator Rachel Fleming at firstname.lastname@example.org or x4502.

 Notification of acceptance will be sent via e-mail by May 26, 2017.
 Proposals will be evaluated on the following:

 - The availability of suitable existing library electronic resources or OER in major repositories (Open Textbook Library, MERLOT, OER Commons, OpenStax)

 - Ability to gather and/or create course content in time for use during the 2016-2017 academic year